shidemuri/coffeeware/README.md

 tl;dr: stuff happened so yeah the hub is free now

-also sang go fuck yourself
+i have a particularly large hate for sang